The complexity of verifying the release-acquire semantics over register machines: Algorithmic results for

 We check the $\mkrelof{\porel \cup \rfrel}^*$ path that must connect us to $\wevent'$.
 Since we need to be in an unmarked thread, this path cannot start from a $\porel$ edge (due to hypothesis).
 Similarly, if it starts from a $\rfrel$ edge we fall in a similar scenario as the event that the $\rfrel$ is targeted cannot be marked.

-Therefore the path must start from a $\corel$ edge, in which case we perform an analysis similar to the base case we did and we are done. \end{proof} The above establishes the correctness of \cref{algo:wra_pseudo} and thus proves Proposition \ref{prop:algo_RA_three_parts}.
+Therefore the path must start from a $\corel$ edge, in which case we perform an analysis similar to the base case we did and we are done. \end{proof} The above establishes the correctness of Algorithm \ref{algo:wra_pseudo}.